 It is also important to never use aversive training methods when doing exposure training (or any time in training your service dog).
 Aversive training uses fear or pain, or a related threat.

 Aversive methods are unnecessary, but they sometimes succeed in producing a dog that appears well-behaved.
 Unfortunately, they can easily teach a dog to hide their feelings, which can then unsafely burst out at inappropriate times.
 We’ll cover some of the other options that should be more positive for you and your dog.

-A great tool for exposure training is the “look at that” (LAT) game.
-The end result of this game is that when you say the phrase “look at that”, your dog will look at something potentially scary, new, unusual, or disturbing, and then look back to you.
+A great tool for exposure training is the “engage/disengage game” (this might instead be called the “observe/disengage game”).
+The end result of this game is that when your dog looks at something potentially scary, new, unusual, or disturbing, they automatically look back to you.
 This is the ideal response to so many things in a service dog’s life—to notice what is going on, and calmly redirect their attention to their handler.
 If you’re blind or have low-vision, you may want to substitute a nose bump or other behavior, as appropriate.